clearclaw/logtool/README.rst

     Entered: function:test_tool.toolwrapper:email_report ((<test_tool.meshtool.Wrapper object at 0x7f19d4879c10>, path(u'../file.ext'), 'address@domain.com', 'address@domain.com', 'Interesting subject header') {})

-The {} at the end BT shows that there were now named arguments passed to that call, else they would be shown there.
+The {} at the end shows that there were no named arguments passed to that call, else they would be shown there.

 log\_func\_noargs